deflis/node-easymock/README.md

 This will return:

         { "image": "http://server.com/img.jpg"}

+### Queries/Headers
+In addition to variables, Request query parameters and headers can be used in template (_get/_post/...).

+Example to use queries. item_get.json:

+        {
+          "image": "sample.<%- query.format %>",
+        }

+When you request 'GET /item?format=jpg', this will return:

+        { "image": "sample.jpg" }

+Headers can be referred by "headers" keyword.

 ### Routes
 The routes defined in the config.json will get mapped to one corresponding file in which the given name will be available as a variable.